-Marginal modelling approach

-Marginal modelling approaches for the analysis of multivariate failure time data were first proposed by Wei et al.,63 with lots of research since, including Lin 1994,64 and Spiekerman 1998.65 This work treated the dependence as a nuisance parameter, and fitted the marginal models with a robust sandwich covariance estimator, giving valid marginal parameter estimates in the presence of this dependence.
-This does not allow for estimation of joint risk.
-However, the recently proposed method of Prentice and Zhao66 models both the marginal hazards and the dual (or joint) hazard.
-The dependence of the two outcome is measured through the cross ratio, which is the ratio of the dual hazard to the product of the marginal hazards, which under the assumption of independence equals unity.
-A detailed explanation of this method, as well as comparison to copula and frailty approaches is given in their book.67 While this method is promising, like many others, it focuses on estimating the joint survival function.
-If the marginal distributions were available, then the joint risk could be estimated in the same way as was done for the copula approach, however it is unclear how to extract the marginal survival distributions using the available software mhazard.68 Furthermore, we were unable to fit the model in a timely manner on datasets with around 5,000 observations or more.
-As such, we do not consider this method further.

 Multistate models

 In multistate models each outcome event is seen as a state, and the probability of transitioning between different states is modelled using competing risks approaches.40 Generally, cause-specific hazard functions are calculated for each transition, which can be done parametrically or semi-parametrically (i.e., Cox proportional hazards).
 A diagram representation of a model for predicting two outcomes is given in Figure 1, where h(t) represents the hazard rate for each transition.
 It is important to note that here we are working in a context of competing risks, but the goal is not to estimate competing risks scores (although this is possible within this framework, see Section 2.8).
-The target estimand is still PA≤t, B≤tX.
+The target estimand is still PTA≤t, TB≤tX.

-After a multistate model has been fitted, risk estimates can be calculated using the “state occupational probabilities”, which is the probability of being in a given state at each time point during follow up.
-58–62When the Markov assumption holds (“given the present state and the event history of a patient, the next state to be visited and the time at which this will occur will only depend on the present state”40), these can be estimated analytically (see the Aalen-Johansen estimator58,59 and Putter et al.40 for details).
-When the Markov assumption does not hold (if probabilities depend on time since entry into a state, a semi-Markov model), then these probabilities can be calculated through simulation.60,61 The joint risk can be calculated directly as the probability of being in the “A+B” state at any given time.
+After the cause-specific hazards have been fitted, risk estimates can be calculated using the transition probabilities, which is the probability of being in a given state attime t, when in a given state at time s. .
+The risk of both outcomes can be calculated as the probability of being in the “A+B” at time t, when in the healthy state at time 0.
+There are several ways to estimate the transition probabilities depending on whether the Markov assumption holds or not.58–62 However, if all individuals start in the initial state, and one is only interested in transition probabilities out the initial state at time 0 (which is the case for this study), then the transition probabilities are equivalent the ‘state occupational probabilities’, and the Aalen-Johansen (the simplest approach) will be a consistent estimator even for non-Markov data.
 A detailed description of how to fit multistate models using the package mstate is given by de Wreede et al.63,64

 Development of competing risks models